-Recently here on Zath we’ve covered several new Sony BRAVIA home entertainment products that were unveiled at the Consumer Electronics Show (CES) 2010, these included BRAVIA HDTVs, 3DTVs, Blu-Ray players, surround sound systems.
-All of these new products had a common theme in terms of their design, they all feature Sony’s latest Monolithic Design Concept that certainly makes them look appealing and stand out from the crowded market of home entertainments systems.
+Recently here on Zath, we’ve covered several new Sony BRAVIA home entertainment products that were unveiled at the Consumer Electronics Show (CES) 2010, these included BRAVIA HDTVs, 3DTVs, Blu-Ray players, surround sound systems.
+All of these new products had a common theme in terms of their design, they all feature Sony’s latest BRAVIA TV Monolithic Design Concept.
+This design philosophy continues their long tradition of combining style and elegance with functionality and quality that certainly makes them look appealing and stand out from the crowded market of home entertainments systems.

-1) The launch of the new range of not only TV’s, but devices across the board, revolved around the ‘Monolithic Design Concept’.
+1) The launch of the new range of not only Sony BRAVIA TVs but devices across the board revolves around the ‘Monolithic Design Concept’.
 Could you tell us exactly what this means and the idea behind it?

 The idea of the Sony BRAVIA Monolithic Design concept is that it combines aesthetic appeal and minimalist style to create a design statement in its own right.
 Monolithic Design uses beautiful surfaces, high-quality materials and a minimalistic, functional style to transform the living space.
 Everything is geared towards a unique entertainment experience — from the ultimate performance when everything is switched on, to beautiful design that complements the living room when it’s turned off.

 Every detail in the BRAVIA Monolithic Design concept has been carefully considered, from the contrast of high-quality materials and flush screen surface (which looks spectacular whether the TV is on or off) to the option to recline the TV at a 6 degree angle — ideal for viewing from low, contemporary furniture and for adding a sense of space to your room.

 2) These new BRAVIA TVs continue the long-standing Sony tradition of being aesthetically top of the pile.
 How important is it to the company to continually provide such stunning designs?